edmarkmagsalin/em-sass/README.md

 - List items

 ### Features
-- Three column card with logo Heading
+- Three column card with logo Heading and desicription

 ### Image + text
 - Image
 - Heading (h2)
 - Description (p)

+### Overlay
+- This should be able to contain any components

 ### Bottom navigation
 - Logo + name (Subtle variation)